Home CGS 2820C

 images [Dir] This is a subFolder under the Root folder.All images except possibly favicon.ico go here

-index.htm Your Home page (usually must be in lower case) - DO NOT UPLOAD .ZIP FILES.
+index.htm Your Home page (index must be in lower case to work online) Do NOT Upload .ZIP Files